Peravoor: Introduction

-History of Peravoor is related to Pazhassi Raja, a warrior prince and de facto head of the kingdom of Kottayam and one of the earliest freedom fighters of India.
+The history of Peravoor is related to Pazhassi Raja, a warrior prince and de facto head of the kingdom of Kottayam and one of the earliest freedom fighters of India.
 There are many remnants of Pazhassi Raja's hiding places in and around of Peravoor.

-St. Joseph's Forane Church in Peravoor is the first Syro-Malabar Catholic Church in Malabar, formed under the Thalassery Archdiocese Peravoor is near the Kottiyoor Shiva temple and Sree Mridanga Saileswari Kshethram.
+St. Joseph's Forane Church in Peravoor is the first Syro-Malabar Catholic Church in Malabar, formed under the Thalassery Archdiocese.
+Peravoor is near the Kottiyoor Shiva temple and Sree Mridanga Saileswari Kshethram.

-It is the first place where the Syro-Malabar Christian (Nazrani / Saint Thomas Christians) migrants from Northern Travancore region occupied during the Malabar migration.
+It is the first place that the Syro-Malabar Christian (Nazrani / Saint Thomas Christians) migrants from Northern Travancore region occupied during the Malabar migration.
 This community contributed to the fields of education, sports, culture and many more basic developments of Peravoor and its vicinity.

-Peravoor holds the Guinness World Record for the Tallest Christmas Star in the World.
+Peravoor holds the Guinness World Record for the tallest Christmas star in the World.

 Government and private institutions include hospitals, schools, clubs, churches, a police station, a fire station, theatres, banks, a treasury, and shopping malls.